 A short periodic pattern can also be generated from a $\Sigma\Delta$ with proper use of input.
 When the input to the $\Sigma\Delta$ represents a fraction with small denominator the output of the $\Sigma\Delta$ will produce short periodic patterns.
 For example, all power of 2 inputs will produce periodic patterns.
-Simulation shows that, as long as the peak dither amount covers more than an inverter delay, the rms phase error is improved.
+Simulation shows that, 20 as long as the dither amount covers more than an inverter delay, the rms phase error is improved.

-For random $\Sigma\Delta$ dithering, short periodic pattern has dominant tones at multiples of its fundamental frequency.
-The loop filter following the phase detector can be used to attenuate 5 these tones such that they are below DCO phase noise profile.
-Please note that the presence of other noise sources and modulation (if applicable) in the PLL provide implicit dithering of the $\Sigma\Delta$ dithering tones.

-For an extremely low noise system or in the presence of 10 large peak-to-peak dither amounts these $\Sigma\Delta$ tones can appear at the ADPLL RF output.
-This problem is mitigated by using a dither sequence that is not only pseudo-random but also high-pass noise shaped.
-The noise shaping is accomplished with a $\Sigma\Delta$ with random input.
-The random binary sequence 15 can be generated, for example, with a 16-bit LFSR.
-The LFSR dithering of the $\Sigma\Delta$ input effectively dithers distinct $\Sigma \neq$ tones (see FIG. 18G).
-In this case, the order of the acceptable order of noise shaping is dictated by the order of low-pass filtering in iADPLL.
-That is, the order of the $\Sigma\Delta$ noise shaping needs 20 to be chosen such that cumulatively the PLL filtering will dominate; creating a low-pass characteristic.
-For the example PLL embodiment, the iADPLL has 4th order IIR filters, therefore, the highest choice of $\Sigma\Delta$ noise shaping will be an order of 3.
-25
+For random $\Sigma\Delta$ dithering, short periodic pattern has dominant tones multiples of its fundamental frequency.
+The assumption is that the loop filter will attenuate them below 25 DCO noise level.
+However for low noise system or large dither amounts these tones can show up at the ADPLL RF output.
+This problem is mitigated by using a dither sequence that is random but high-pass noise shaped.
+The noise shaping is accomplished with a $\Sigma\Delta$ with random inputs.
+The random 30 binary sequence is generated with a 16-bit LFSR.
+The order of the noise shaping is dictated by the order of low-pass filtering in iADPLL.
+This embodiment of the iADPLL has 4th order IIR filter, therefore, the highest choice of noise shaping is an order of 3.